speckledlemon/tph-spotlights/emacs.markdown

 ```
 (Note: For Windows users, you will need to point the last part of the command `~/.emacs.d` to wherever you have set your home directory to.)

 This will install **Spacemacs** for you.
-Spacemacs is an out of the box experience for Emacs, which you will need to configure and change very little.
+Spacemacs is *distribution* for Emacs, which you will need to configure and change very little.
 When you first open Spacemacs, it'll ask you some questions, one of the questions is do you want to use Holy or Evil mode.
-If you are familiar with vim, select evil mode.
-If not, select holy mode (Holy mode is the regular, default Emacs, without evil mode, sometimes referred to as "vanilla" Emacs).
+If you are familiar with Vim, select Evil mode.
+If not, select holy mode (Holy mode is the regular, default Emacs, without Evil mode, sometimes referred to as "vanilla" Emacs).

 What this will do is install a sane, default configuration for you.
-There is very little learning that goes into learning Spacemacs initially.
-We've documented it later.
-If a good out of the box experience is super key for you, it's recommended that you use Spacemacs, as that is the singular focus of Spacemacs.
+If a good out-of-the-box experience is super key for you, it's recommended that you use Spacemacs, as that is the singular focus of Spacemacs.

 **Point two: The Emacs learning curve myth**

 A lot of times people will associate Emacs with having a very steep learning curve.
 This is not true on any front actually, even for the base, clunky, ugly Emacs you saw earlier.
 The reason for this is that Emacs is actually self-documenting.
 It does a really good job of helping people to learn it, you just have to be *willing* to learn it.
-It can take 1 - 2 days to get familiar with all of the basics (Described in the basics section) and then maybe a further 1 - 2 weeks to be as productive as you were before.
+It can take 1-2 days to get familiar with all of the basics (Described in the basics section) and then maybe a further 1-2 weeks to be as productive as you were before.
 After that, the sky's the limit.
-We've included some basic configurations for a lot of common programming languages in <https://github.com/the-programmers-hangout/emacs/blob/master/.emacs.d/config.org>, written in such a way that you can just pop them into your configuration.
+We've included some basic configurations for a lot of common programming languages in <https://github.com/the-programmers-hangout/emacs/blob/master/.emacs.d/config.org>, written in such a way that you can just pop them into your configuration, in the event that you aren't using Spacemacs or want to see how the sausage is made.

 Additionally, packages like `which-key` and `discover-my-major` can help you learn complex packages and plugins trivially.
 We almost never have to Google stuff to figure out how to use Emacs, because just asking Emacs is faster: there are built-in functions like `describe-key`, `describe-function`, and `describe-variable` that automatically do what they say for every package in your configuration.